martinklepsch/martinklepsch.org/_posts/2012-02-20-Hosting-A-Static-Site-On-S3.markdown

 everything secure.

 <aside><p>
-There are still ways to host your static site with Github but without the autogeneration magic.</p></aside>
+There are still ways to host your static site with Github but using these would mean losing nearly all the benefits from hosting at Github (eg. Autogeneration).</p></aside>

 Since the requirements for hosting a static site are nearly non-existent you can easily move it onto any Server.